ANPToken/ANPToken.json/README.md

 Name : AdsNetworkPayment
 Symbol : ANP
 contract Address : 0x502f1db98e2ae2fb6ae78ef346aa2af37608b458
 Description : ANP is a token that will operate in the field of advertising.
-Ads coin can be used as an exchange tool to finance an advertisement. whether it is real advertising or online.
+ANP token can be used as an exchange tool to finance an advertisement. whether it is real advertising or online.
 ANP token planning will be useful as a medium of exchange for company. https://etherscan.io/token/0x502f1db98e2ae2fb6ae78ef346aa2af37608b458 Total supply : 1,200,000,000
 Softcap : 450 Eth